zhengying-liu/autodl-contrib/README.md

 # How to Contribute Datasets to AutoDL Challenge
 This repo is intended for giving instructions and examples on how to contribute datasets to AutoDL, a new data science challenge on Automatic Deep Learning we are organizing with Google, ChaLearn and Inria.

-We strongly encourage different entities to contribute their own data to this challenge, enriching the database of datasets and making the challenge's results more robust and convincing.
-In return, data donors can benefit from a direct machine learning solution for their own problems, after a competitive challenge of the state of the art.
-Lastly, being credited for a cool challenge like this one tends to be a pretty nice thing to do. :)

 ## Table of Contents
 - [Two Words on AutoDL](#two-words-on-autodl)